jipipi/spring-data-jdbc-bug1/README.md

 # spring-data-jdbc-bug1
-Reproducer bug  when using audit fields in an embedded record
+Reproducer bug  when using audit annotation in an embedded record